How to Use a Sunscreen Applicator

 How much sunscreen should I use with a brush?

 Apply enough to cover all exposed skin.
-A useful guide is one teaspoon for each arm, each leg, front, back, and the face (including neck and ears) — Cancer Council Australia.
-For reference, the SUNNYBOD™ Sunscreen Applicator holds approximately 20 ml.
+A useful guide is one teaspoon for each arm, each leg, the front of the body, the back, and the face including neck and ears, which is around seven teaspoons or 35mL for an adult.[3]
+For reference, the SUNNYBOD™ Sunscreen Applicator holds approximately 20mL, so it is a handy option for covering exposed areas.

 Can I use any brand of liquid sunscreen in a refillable applicator?

 Yes.
-The SUNNYBOD™ Sunscreen Applicator Brush works with most lotion-style sunscreens.
+The SUNNYBOD™ Sunscreen Applicator Brush works with any liquid sunscreen.
 It can also help apply after-sun lotions and even light complexion products like BB cream or foundation.
-Always check with the product manufacturer before transferring from original packaging to ensure the product remains effective for its intended use.
+Always check with the product manufacturer before transferring from original packaging, to ensure the product remains effective for its intended use.

 Can my child take a sunscreen applicator to school?

-Check your school or childcare policy—most allow individually labelled sunscreen kits.
-Applicators are also great for quick application as part of your morning routine or at day-care drop-off.
+Check your school or childcare policy, as most allow individually labelled sunscreen kits.
+Applicators are also great for quick application as part of your morning routine or at day-care drop-off, and make reapplication throughout the day more manageable for school-aged students.

-Sunscreen applicators are a simple but powerful tool to help make sun safety easier for parents, carers, teachers, and families everywhere.
-They turn messy and stressful moments into smooth, reliable routines.
-And the more we support healthy sunscreen habits early, the better protected our kids will be, now and in the future.
+Sunscreen applicators are a simple but powerful tool to make sun safety easier for parents, carers, teachers, and families.
+They turn messy, stressful moments into smooth, reliable routines.
+Fill, prime, apply to all exposed skin, and reapply every two hours, with an adult always checking coverage.
+The more we support healthy sunscreen habits early, the better protected our kids will be, now and in the future.

-This information is provided for general guidance only and is not intended to replace medical or professional advice.
-Always follow sun safety recommendations issued by your local health authorities, and consult your family doctor or healthcare provider if you have questions about sunscreen use, skin sensitivities, or individual needs.
+Disclaimer: This information is provided for general guidance only and is not intended to replace medical or professional advice.
+Always follow sun-safety recommendations from your local health authorities.
+Sunscreen should be used in combination with other sun-protection measures, including protective clothing, hats, shade, and sunglasses.
+Consult your doctor or healthcare provider if you have questions about sunscreen use, skin sensitivities, or individual needs.
+Always consult your sunscreen manufacturer before transferring product from its original packaging as doing so may affect efficacy.

 Leave a comment